Stationary time-vertex signal processing: Joint Time-Vertex Stationarity

 The proof follows easily by noting that the covariance of $\w$ is diagonalized by the joint Fourier basis of any graph $\bSigma_\w = \I = \UJ \I \UJ^*$.
-This last equation tells us that the JPSD is constant, which implies that similar to the classical case, white noise contains all joint frequencies.
+This last equation tells us that the JPSD is constant, which implies that similar to the classical case, the energy of white noise is evenly spread across all joint frequencies.